 Hive post-HDP-upgrade tasks

-You need to perform several critical tasks after upgrading to CDP Private Cloud Base, such as checking table locations and correcting locations of files.
+You need to perform several critical tasks after upgrading to Cloudera Private Cloud Base, such as checking table locations and correcting locations of files.
 Before beginning these tasks, you need a little information about Hive changes to ACID properties.

 A brief description of storage formats is provided as background information for understanding how the upgrade process relocates tables.